Was there really 'no needle' when Kamala Harris got vaccinated for Covid-19? Look again…

-Category: World Hits: 3Conspiracy theories alleging that Vice President-elect Kamala Harris faked her Covid-19 vaccination have been circulating on Facebook and Twitter in numerous languages.
+Category: World Hits: 4Conspiracy theories alleging that Vice President-elect Kamala Harris faked her Covid-19 vaccination have been circulating on Facebook and Twitter in numerous languages.
 Adherents to this theory claim that the syringe used to vaccinate her didn’t have a needle.
 But it turns out that the quality of the video has been reduced, making the image blurry… and making it easier to believe this misinformation.

 Read more https://observers.france24.com/en/americas/20210108-was-there-really-no-needle-when-kamala-harris-got-vaccinated-for-covid-19-look-again